 Then came discoveries.
 Tony McManus was the biggest one – his music still does that thing to me, but there were so many others: El McMeen, Tommy Emmanuel, Martin Simpson, the list just goes on and on.

 I got into the guitar forums online and became a regular in many of them, finally starting my own called Celtic Guitar Talk.
-It’s still online though rather quiet now since the rise of the Facebooks and Instagrams of the world.
-I keep it there simply because it had a lot of great content published on it, including a lot of sheet music.

 I got in deep pretty quick and was buying and selling acoustic guitars pretty regularly, getting a real feel for how the guitar worked in terms of size, woods, build, the whole nine.
 It’s been a fun time and I’m still doing it now, though it’s slowed a little as I’ve learned what does it for me and what I simply couldn’t sell!

 The forums led to lots of travel.
 I started going to the Georgia USA for annual jams at Little Brother’s place and met some of the best people I’ve ever met there.
 I attended Steve Kaufman’s Acoustic Kamp in 2005 for two weeks and became the European distributor of Red Bear picks.
 I played at and attended festivals all around Europe, having a blast, meeting luthiers and players alike.

 I moved back to Scotland from Luxembourg in 2008 and was soon playing in two bands: lead guitar and vocals in a bluegrass band and accompaniment in a Scottish wedding band.